-These controls relate to Masking Options to be used when in Full Field mode.
-The effect of Masking Options can be seen in the FITS Viewer.
+The effect of Masking Options can be seen on the FITS Viewer.

-• Use all stars for focusing: Select this option if all stars of the field should be considered for focusing.

-- Ring Mask: This option provides two input fields that together define a doughnut over the FOV of the camera.
+- Use all stars for focusing: Select this option if all stars of the field should be considered for focusing. - Ring Mask: This option provides two input fields that together define a doughnut over the FOV of the camera.
 Stars falling outside of the doughnut are discounted from processing.
 Setting an inner value above 0% causes stars in the centre of the FOV to be discarded.
 This could be useful to avoid using stars in the target of the image (for example a galaxy) for focusing purposes.
 Setting an outer value below 100% causes stars in the edges of the FOV to be discarded during focusing.
 This could be useful if you do not have a flat field out to the edges of your FOV. - Mosaic Mask: A 3x3 mosaic is composed with tiles from the image center, its corners and from the edges.
 This option is useful if you want to inspect the optics performance you might know this from the PixInsight Aberration Inspector script.
 The tile size can be configured in percent of the frame width, with the spacer value specifying the space between the tiles.

-There are four use-cases for the Mosaic Mask:
+There are three use-cases for the Mosaic Mask:

 - Checking focus in all parts of the sensor: The mask allows an easy visual inspection and comparisons of stars in the center, corners and edges of the sensor.
 This is especially useful for optics that show aberration if the focus is not 100% met. - Correcting image tilt: especially large sensors are very sensitive to incorrect distance and tilting of the sensor.
 In such cases, the image shows aberration, especially in the image corners.
 If all corners show the same effect, the distance needs to be corrected.
 If the aberrations in the corners differ, this is typically the result of a tilted sensor. - Collimating Newtonians: inspecting frames in a defocused state is typically used for collimating Newtonians.
-See, for example, Tommy Nawratil's The Photonewton Collimation Primer for more details. - Running the Aberration Inspector tool.
+See, for example, Tommy Nawratil's The Photonewton Collimation Primer for more details. - The next set of controls relate to Adaptive Focus.
+This is an experimental feature in Ekos.
+The idea here is to keep the telescope focused by adapting the focuser position based on changes in environmental conditions without having to perform a full Autofocus run.
+See the Adaptive Focus section for more details.